We are pleased to release the The Copenhagenize Index 2013 - the world's most comprehensive list of bicycle friendly cities.

 The Index was originally meant to be a tool for internal use in the company but after a period of time we realised that the index was perhaps worth releasing on the internet.
 It has been time-consuming but rewarding.

 For the 2013 Index we selected cities based on their size and we also made some judgements calls regarding certain cities' roles in the nation they are in.
 The scoring system, of course, remains unchanged.
+We only publish the Top 20, since we use the Index in our work.

 The success of the 2011 Index has shown that cities are interested in being able to measure their progress in bicycle transportation.
 The response we recieved about the 2011 Index was overwhelming and encouraging.